-Use a milling machine designed and constructed for milling pavements without tearing or gouging the underlying surface.
+Use a self-propelled milling machine that is specially designed and constructed for milling bridge decks.
+It shall mill without tearing or gouging the concrete masonry underlying the existing overlay.
+The machine shall consist of a cutting drum with carbide or diamond tip teeth.
 Space the teeth on the drum to mill a surface finish that is acceptable to the engineer.

 Shroud the machine to prevent discharge of any loosened material into adjacent work areas or live traffic lanes.
-Equip the machine with electronic devices that provide accurate depth, grade, and slope control, and an acceptable dust control system.
+Equip the machine with electronic devices that provide accurate depth, grade and slope control, and an acceptable dust control system.